 XSB1 to XSB199 Undergraduate Open University courses

-Courses numbered XSB1 to XSB199 are UCSB regular session undergraduate courses in which UCSB Extension students may enroll.
+Courses numbered XSB1 to XSB199 are UCSB regular session undergraduate courses open for enrollment by students through UCSB Professional and Continuing Education.
 Courses numbered XSB1 to XSB99 are lower division (freshman/sophomore); those numbered XSB100 to XSB199 are upper division (junior/senior).

 XSB200 to XSB299 and XSB400 to XSB499 Graduate Open University courses

-Courses numbered XSB200 to XSB299 and XSB400 to XSB499 are UCSB regular session graduate courses in which Extension students may enroll.
-Note that UCSB graduate students may not take coursework through University Extension that can otherwise be completed through normal registration.
+Courses numbered XSB200 to XSB299 and XSB400 to XSB499 are UCSB regular session graduate courses open for enrollment by students through UCSB Professional and Continuing Education.
+Note: UCSB graduate students may not take coursework through Open University that can otherwise be completed through normal registration.
 Consult the chapter "Graduate Education at UCSB" in the UCSB General Catalog.

 X1 to X199